AiYangSky/STMLIB/README.md

 # STMLIBs
-This repository is used to host STM32 library files and build them into corresponding library files using GUN.
+This repository is used to host STM32 library files and build them into corresponding library files by GUN.

 # Note:
 	Startup and link files are not provided.